annagabain/mom-network-backend/README.md

 ### Other Terminal commands and repeated App creation process

 1. Create the App: python manage.py startapp _my_app_name_
+    -  add it to installed apps in settings.py.
 2. Make a Model:

     - from django.db import models
     - from django.contrib.auth.models import User
     - class _my_Model_name_(models.Model):
     - all the fields, methods and the Meta class
+    - migrate into your database: in the Terminal
+        - python manage.py makemigrations
+        - python manage.py migrate

 3. Create a Serializer for this Model: create the serializers.py file, inside that file:

     - from rest_framework import serializers,
     - .models import _my_model_name_

 4. Make generic Viewset, in views.py:

     - from rest_framework.views import APIView
     - from .models import _my_Model_name_
     - from .serializers import _my_Serializer_name_
     - other imports

 5. Create the Route(s) in urls.py